Updated 2023 December 2

 Observations in ICQ format, last observation 2001 April 29, updated 2001 June 23.

 The comet was recovered by Peter Birtwhistle (station J95) in late August 2006.
-Predictions suggest that it could reach 14th magnitude in December.
-An image taken by Martin Mobberley on December 16.8 shows the comet at around 15th magnitude.
+An image taken by Martin Mobberley on December 16.8 showed the comet at around 15th magnitude.

 Comet 78P/Gehrels Tom Gehrels discovered this comet at Palomar in 1973.
 Its perihelion distance is slowly decreasing and is currently around the lowest for 200 years.
 The eccentricity is slowly increasing, with a marked jump in both following a moderately close approach to Jupiter in 1995.2004 Juan José González reported the comet at mag 12.8 in his 20cm LX200 on 2004 August 13.14, with a small well condensed coma.
 I observed it at 13.3 in the N'land refractor x185 on September 18.98.
 Observations in November put it at 10 - 11 and it was visible in large binoculars.